CXwudi/personal-blog-source/archetypes/default.md

   # enable: true
   # reminder: 180
   # warning: 365
-# sponsor: # uncomment to disable, default is true in config
+# sponsor: # uncomment to disable, default is false in config
   # enable: false
 ---